joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

 Importing Forecast Submission Functions
 ----------------------------------------
-To submit a forecast to the AI Weather Quest, you will need to use key functions provided in the `forecast_submission.py` module of the `AI_WQ_package`.
+To submit a forecast to the AI Weather Quest, you will need to use two key functions provided in the `forecast_submission.py` module of the `AI_WQ_package`.
 Important functions include:

-- **AI_WQ_create_empty_dataarray**: Create an empty DataArray for forecast submission ` (see :ref:`Creating an Empty DataArray`).
+- **AI_WQ_create_empty_dataarray**: Create an empty *xarray.DataArray* for forecast submission.
-- **AI_WQ_forecast_submission**: Submit your populated DataArray to ECMWF ` (see :ref:`Submitting a Forecast to the AI Weather Quest`).
+- **AI_WQ_forecast_submission**: Submit your populated DataArray to the AI Weather Quest.

-These functions leverage the `xarray` library to simplify forecast submissions.

-Use the following line to import these necessary functions for forecast submission:
+Use the following line to import these necessary functions:

 .. code-block:: python